Skip to content

 Do we need a different strategy for PLG versus enterprise sales?

 You need one strategy with two motions.
 PLG and enterprise sales share the same ICP work, positioning, and measurement model, but diverge at pricing tiers and channel execution.
-The error is running them as separate strategies that contradict each other on packaging and pipeline targets.
+Running them as separate strategies is the error, because they end up contradicting each other on packaging and pipeline targets.

 What changes first, positioning or pricing?

 Positioning.
-Pricing is the commercial translation of the value narrative.
-If you change pricing without changing positioning, you erode margin.
-If you change positioning, pricing follows within the same quarter.
+Pricing is the commercial translation of the value narrative, not the starting point.
+Change pricing without changing positioning, and you erode margin with no story to justify the new number.
+Change positioning, and pricing follows within the same quarter.

 We already have a GTM plan.
 Why do we need this?

 A launch plan is an event.
 A B2B go-to-market strategy is an operating model.
-If your strategy cannot survive a CFO question, it is not strategy, it is theater.
+When your strategy cannot survive a CFO question, it is not strategy.
+It is theater.

 If you have to defend GTM before you lock next quarter's targets and comp plans, start with the four artifacts.
 See The Starr Conspiracy's enterprise B2B go-to-market strategy playbook for the review cadence, artifacts, and measurement model.